-This easy cauliflower tortillas recipe contains only 4 ingredients.
-It makes pliable low carb tortillas that bend easily and do not break.
-Use these cauliflower wraps in your favourite Mexican recipes, as a sandwich wrap or even as a base for low carb pizza.
+My easy cauliflower tortillas contain only 4 ingredients.
+They are pliable low carb tortillas that bend easily and do not break.
+Use them in your favorite Mexican recipes, as a sandwich wrap or even as a base for low carb pizza.

-I have been making keto friendly and gluten-free tortillas for years, using this Low Carb Tortillas recipe with almond flour and this Spiced Coconut Flour Tortillas recipe.
+I have been making keto friendly tortillas for years, alternating between this almond flour tortilla recipe and these coconut flour tortillas.

 However, as someone writing about food on a daily basis, I am always up for trying out something new.
-Enter these cauliflower tortillas!
+Enter cauliflower wraps!

 Cauliflower may seem like a surprising substitute for corn or grains, but it actually works really well.

-These are a little thicker than corn tortillas, but are awesome as a low carb sandwich wrap or in burritos and tacos.
+These no flour tortillas are a little thicker than corn tortillas, but are awesome as a low carb sandwich wrap or in burritos and tacos.

 Ingredients

 - 1 head of Cauliflower - chopped into florets.
-Please measure this by weight and not in cups as it's much more exact.
+Please measure this by weight and not in cups.
+This is much more exact.
+You can also use ready-made cauliflower rice.
+Blend it to a finer consistency before proceeding with the recipe.

 - Parmesan cheese - finely grated, gives a lovely flavor and also helps bind the tortillas.